 We’ve seen vaporware Tesla killers in recent history but the Jaguar I-Pace is real as it’s under production right now and Jaguar UK is taking orders from customers — also the compact all-electric SUV is coming to the New York International Auto Show starting in two days.

 Waymo’s theory for the future of autonomous vehicles is ‘passenger centered design’ not ‘driver centered design’ — they stressed this in their press release article on Medium yesterday;

 This is just the beginning.
 The self-driving products of the future will be designed around passengers, not drivers.
 That means riders will be able to choose from a broad array of options that will match their very specific needs: one for working remotely as you commute, one for dining with friends, even one designed for napping!
 The ultimate goal: with Waymo as the driver, products tailored for every purpose and every trip.

-But Level 5* autonomy approval by state and federal regulations does not look a thing of near future, specially after the death of woman by Uber’s self driving car last week in Tempe, Arizona.
+But Level 5* autonomy approval by state and federal regulations does not look a thing of near future, especially after the death of a woman by Uber’s self-driving car last week in Tempe, Arizona.

 We hope there will be a lot of discussion taking in account the new Jaguar I-Pace that Waymo is taking to a whole new level with their technology infusion to a greatly designed electric vehicle.

-Also other self driving firms like Uber might deviate from Volvo vehicles to more eco-friendly Jaguar I-Pace (just speculation, don’t take serioulsy).
+Also, other self-driving firms like Uber might deviate from Volvo vehicles to more eco-friendly Jaguar I-Pace (just speculation, don’t take seriously).
 Let’s discuss this interesting topic in the comments section below.